 - I drink a lot of water

-- The one thing I always pack are Bran Buds.
+- The one thing I always pack is Bran Buds.
 They’re a bran cereal containing psyllium fibre but much crunchier than bran flakes.
 I sprinkle them on my cereal and get extra fibre this way.

 - The following foods have helped me avoid constipation: pears, plums, apples, raspberries, prunes, corn, grains, beans, sweet potatoes, veggies like broccoli, and anything with fibre.
 Just be sure the addition of fibre is gradual.
 Your system can’t suddenly take on a lot and you can feel bloated and gassy.